EryiXie/PlaneRecNet/README.md

 # Training
 PlaneRecNet is trained on ScanNet with 100k samples on one single RTX 3090 with batch_size=8, it takes approximate **37 hours**.
-Here are the [data annotations](https://drive.google.com/file/d/17mjtZTSV2w7XoVtDYex6RmDK29hRpwg8/view?usp=sharing)(about 1.0 GB) for training of ScanNet datasets, which is based on the annotation given by [PlaneRCNN](https://github.com/NVlabs/planercnn) and converted into *.json file.
+Here are the [data annotations](https://drive.google.com/file/d/17mjtZTSV2w7XoVtDYex6RmDK29hRpwg8/view?usp=sharing)(about 1.0 GB) for training of ScanNet datasets, which is based on the annotation given by [PlaneRCNN](https://github.com/NVlabs/planercnn) and converted into json file. *Please not that, our training sample is not same as PlaneRCNN, because we don't have their training split at hand.*

-Of course, please download [ScanNet](http://www.scan-net.org/) too, the annotation file we provid only contains paths for rgb image, depth image and camera intrinsic and the ground truth of piece-wise plane instance and its plane parameters.
+Of course, please download [ScanNet](http://www.scan-net.org/) too for rgb image, depth image and camera intrinsic etc..
+The annotation file we provide only contains paths for images and camera intrinsic and the ground truth of piece-wise plane instance and its plane parameters.

 - To train, grab an imagenet-pretrained model and put it in `./weights`.
    - For Resnet101, download `resnet101_reducedfc.pth` from [here](https://drive.google.com/file/d/1tvqFPd4bJtakOlmn-uIA492g2qurRChj/view?usp=sharing).